 The Bottom Line

 And honestly?
-Sometimes mixing both in one project gives you the best of both worlds—the flash AND the class.
+Sometimes mixing both in one project gives you the best of both worlds: the flash and the class.
 Because who says you have to choose just one type of sparkle in your life?